ir-anthology/okapi-pack/README.md

 # Okapi-Pack at ReNeuIR 2024

 Work in progress.
 Preferred working environment via devcontainers, e.g., in Github Codespaces.
-To start the github codespace, click on "Code ->"
+To start the github codespace, click on "Code" -> "Codespaces" -> "+ (Create Codespace)".